simpler-env/SimplerEnv/ADDING_NEW_ENVS_ROBOTS.md

    - Our environments load metadata json files for the object assets (in `ManiSkill2_real2sim/data/custom/info_*.json`).
 Based on your environment implementation, fill in the metadata for each new object asset in existing json files or create new json files.
    - For our existing environments, we implemented the tabletop environments without ray tracing for compatibility with non-RTX GPUs.
 Though, for Drawer tasks, turning on ray-tracing (`env = gym.make(**kwargs, shadow_dir='rt')`) is necessary as policies heavily rely on brightness contrasts and shadows to infer depth and accomplish the task.
 If you run ray-tracing environments, they are quite slow on non-RTX GPUs, such as A100.

 8. Test your environments using our interactive script `ManiSkill2_real2sim/mani_skill2_real2sim/examples/demo_manual_control_custom_envs.py`.
 See the script for more details.
 In the script, you can manually control the robot and interact with the objects in the environment.
 You can also invoke the SAPIEN viewer to examine objects and robots.
-Additionally, for the visual-matching evaluation setup, you can test it to see if the real-world observation image is correctly overlaid onto the simulation observation (e.g., do the table edges align between sim and real).
+Additionally, for the visual-matching evaluation setup, you can test it to see if the real-world observation image is correctly overlaid onto the simulation observation (e.g., do the table edges roughly align between sim and real, though this does not need to be very precise).
 You can then iteratively tune the camera extrinsics and the robot poses to achieve better real-to-sim visual matching.
    - You can set different `env_reset_options` to test different environment configurations.

 9. Now we can turn our focus to the policy inference scripts in `./simpler_env/`.
 The main inference script is `simpler_env/main_inference.py` and `simpler_env/evaluation/`, which you can take a look as a reference.
 Based on your newly-created environments, update the utilities in `simpler_env/utils/env/env_builder.py` and `simpler_env/utils/env/observation_utils.py`.